Start your care

-Navigating NDIS housing options can feel confusing, especially when you keep hearing the term “SIL House” without a clear explanation of what it actually means.
+Navigating NDIS housing options, such as Supported Independent Living (SIL) houses, can feel confusing, especially when you keep hearing the term “SIL House” without a clear explanation of what it actually means.

 The confusion makes perfect sense.
 “SIL House” is widely used across the disability sector, but it isn’t an official NDIS term.